 In the photograph below you can just see its rostrum or beak folded under its body.

 This family of shieldbugs differ from most others as their tarsi (segments of the feet) have only 2 segments instead of the more common 3.
-There are 5 British species.
+There are around 200 species world wide, with an adult size ranging from 7 - 20mm.
+There are just 5 British species.
+Most of the species in this family that have been studied feed on woody plants.
+The female stays around to protect her eggs and her young when they are in the early nymphal stages.

-The hawthorn shieldbug, Acanthosoma haemorrhoidale (above), is one of the most common.
+The hawthorn shieldbug, Acanthosoma haemorrhoidale (above), is one of the most common bugs in the Acanthosomatidae family .
 As its name suggests it lives off hawthorn flowers and berries, and the overwintering adults feed on the leaves.
+It will also eat oak, birch and whitebeam.
+It feeds by piercing the leaf with its rostrum (beak).
+Saliva passes down the rostrum into the leaf and liquidises the leaf tissue which the hawthorn bug then sucks up.

-Adults are 13 - 15 mm long, green and brown, and some have red shoulders.
-The female lays eggs in batches on the undersides of leaves; around 20 eggs in each batch.
+Adults are 13 - 15mm long, green and brown, and some have red shoulders.
+Wingspan is 1.6 cm.
+The adults mate in spring.
+The female lays white, barrel-shaped eggs in batches on the undersides of leaves; around 20 eggs in each batch.
 The eggs hatch in around 9 days and the young remain near the shells until after their first moult.
 Then they begin feeding.
+Young can be seen from May - October.

 There is one generation a year and they overwinter as adults.
-They tend not to be found as far north as Scotland.
+They are common in Britain, Ireland and Europe.
+Some books state they tend not to be found as far north as Scotland, but this one was found in Aberdeenshire on hawthorn.

 It feeds on plant lice, aphids, thrips, mites and insect eggs, so if you're a gardener it is a good thing to have on your plants.
 It can also suck plant sap, but cannot survive on a wholly vegetarian diet.
 Its proboscis can pierce human skin, and may leave an itchy spot.